jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 ### Configure Maven

-If you are working with quickstarts currently under development in the master branch, you need access to artifacts currently under development.
+If you are working with quickstarts currently under development in the current development branch, you need access to artifacts currently under development.
 The JBoss developer Maven repository, which contains newly staged artifacts, is located at [jboss-developer.github.io](http://jboss-developer.github.io/temp-maven-repo/).

 To access these artifacts, do one of the following: